Thank you, Scott Shannon, and thanks to all of you for being with us.

 Because that's not a winning platform.

-I think that's gonna be his job.
+I think that's going to be his job.

-I that's the way I look at that one, sir.
+That's the way I look at that one, sir.

 I think even if Trump, let's say you put Trump over the FBI, that would be a great team.